Table of Contents

 - Drugs that reduce the activity of the liver enzymes that break down Apixaban increase the Blood levels of Apixaban.
 The dose of Apixaban should be reduced to 2.5 mg twice daily if combined with drugs that reduce the activity of these enzymes.
 Examples include ketoconazole (Nizoral, Extina, Xolegel, Kuric), itraconazole (Sporanox), ritonavir (Norvir), and clarithromycin (Biaxin, Biaxin XL).
 Antibiotics such as clarithromycin may also increase the risk of side effects associated with Eliquis.

 - Drugs that increase the breakdown of Apixaban reduce its blood levels and its effectiveness.
-Examples include carbamazepine (Tegretol, Tegretol XR, Equetro, Carbatrol), rifampin, some herbal products like St. John’s Wort, and phenytoin (Diantin, Dilantin-125).
+Examples include carbamazepine (Tegretol, Tegretol XR, Equetro, Carbatrol), rifampin, some herbal products like St. John’s Wort, and phenytoin (Dilantin, Dilantin-125).
 They should not be combined with Apixaban.

 10.)
 Eliquis Black Box Warnings